This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Most people understand what it is to have pain, but not all have experienced the kind of chronic pain that a child with cerebral palsy may have to live with indefinitely.
 There are many consequences of living with pain, especially if it is not addressed or lessened by medication or other treatment strategies.

 For a child with pain, life becomes more difficult and limited.
 A child may not want to move, go out, participate, or even go to bed and sleep, because doing these things are difficult with pain or may cause more pain.

 Pain can also affect a child’s behavior.
 Being in pain frequently may cause a child to lash out, be more aggressive, or avoid school, social situations, and other activities.
 Relationships can suffer when a child experiences pain, as can the possibility of gaining independence for a child with cerebral palsy.
 Simply not being able to enjoy life fully is a significant consequence of living with pain.

 Managing Cerebral Palsy Pain with Medications

 Baclofen is among the most common medications used in children with cerebral palsy.
-It is an antispasmodic drug which relieves the stiffness that results from muscle contractions and increased muscle tone.
-It can be given orally, or delivered through an implantable pump for more continuous effects.
+It is an antispasmodic drug that relieves the stiffness that results from muscle contractions and increased muscle tone.
+It can be given orally or delivered through an implantable pump for more continuous effects.

 Surgery comes with its own risks and, at least temporarily, may cause more pain for a child.
 For many, although the treatment does require an operation, when it is done in combination with medications, it can provide much-needed relief.

 Botox and Pain Relief

 Botox is botulinum toxin, a substance made from a bacteria that can be injected into the body to paralyze specific muscles.
 The effect is temporary, lasting a few months.